2 killed in one-car crash in Wayne, New Jersey

 Two other boys in the car were injured and taken to a nearby hospital but are expected to survive.

-Exit 53 Eastbound was closed for around four hours after the crash, which emails under investigation.
+Exit 53 Eastbound was closed for around four hours after the crash, which remains under investigation.

 ALSO READ | Report finds 50% of working-age New Yorkers don't earn enough to meet basic needs